philkam/AI_Personality-Prediction-System-Through-CV-Analysis/README.md

 ## How To Setup The System
-* Setup a virtual environment for the system if you are running the system locally (https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments)
+* Setup a virtual environment.
+See [here](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments)

 ## Components of the Sytem